-His twin, Catrin, took after Lewys’ mother, being tall and buxom.
-Her dark hair was thick and curly; she wasn’t conceited either for all she drew the men’s eyes like bees to nectar, she was still enough of a child not to notice their admiring stares.
+His twin, Catrin, took after Lewys’ mother, being tall and buxom with thick curly dark hair.
+For all she was starting to draw the men’s eyes like bees to nectar, she was still enough of a child not to notice their admiring stares.

 His gaze dropped to his oldest granddaughter.
 With her hair drawn back, the resemblance to his dead wife was uncanny.
 Rebecca wasn’t the looker Catrin was; her red-lipped mouth was too wide, and those gray eyes under her slanted brows gave her heart-shaped face an eerie beauty, but he knew from his own experience many years ago just how potent a spell that exotic loveliness could cast.
 He had been caught in just such a spell years ago when he first laid eyes on his dead wife, Anghard.